eldarstorm/SE_Defence_and_Patrol_Drone/README.md

 - Will automatically break patrol to engage enemy
 - Will return to last point in patrol to continue patrol
 - Will return if exceeds max range
+- Will return if runs out of ammo

 The Drone's targeting range is only limited by the range of the sensor.
 Would suggest using Super Sensor: http://steamcommunity.com/sharedfiles/filedetails/?id=504736273

 **How to use**
 - Place code in programing block
 - Creat a timer to make the code loop
 - Name the sensor, SENSOR
+- Set Sensor to "Detect Enemy"
 - Create at least one Remote Control block
 - Add a turret to the drone
+- Make sure turret is set to "Target Neutrals"

 Indicator light and LCD panel are optional.
 - Indicator light will need to be named INDICATOR